 Stellar (support with damage buff and emergency healing), Claire (single-target specialist), and SR heroes have limited long-term value.
 They can fill gaps early but should not receive major investment.
 Replace them as stronger options become available.

-The current meta lineup for Rat Swarm defense and boss content is Arthur (tank) + Marlena (DPS) + Griffith (monster damage reduction).
+Standard meta lineup for Rat Swarm defense and boss content: Arthur (tank) + Marlena (DPS) + Griffith (monster damage reduction).
 This combination covers survivability, burst damage, and specialized boss defense.
 If you are building toward one squad, this is the composition to target.

 Alternative lineup without UR heroes: Bella (tank) + Grenwald (DPS) + Stellar (support).
 This SSR-based composition performs well for players building toward their first UR pulls.